alex-marquardt/TicTacToe/README.md

 Made all the code and "design" myself.

 ## How to use the program
+1. Open the solution and run the program.
+2. Input a number you want on the board.
+3. See your opponent make a move.
-Input the number on the board where you want to set your piece.
-When it's your opponents turn.
-(Set max 9 piece or the game will be a draw).
+4. Repeat till a winner is found (Set max 9 piece or the game will be a draw).